 You know how it is—every year is the same old, same old when it comes to giving gifts—you do it with close friends, family members, and even your co-workers.
-Other than simply wrapping up something special and handing it over, there are many creative holiday gift exchange ideas that add cheer to any wintertime get-together.
-So it’s time to inject some fun into gift-giving and receiving like when you were a kid and anxiously awaited your turn at grab bag.
+But you don't have to just simply wrap up something special and hand it over—there are many creative Christmas gift exchange ideas that add cheer to any wintertime get-together.
+So it’s time to inject some fun into gift-giving and receiving, like when you were a kid and anxiously awaited your turn at grab bag.

-Since the holidays call for all different types of parties, we decided to cover our bases with suggestions for three groups: family/friends, co-workers, and the little ones.
-You can obviously get a little more inventive (or competitive) with those closest to you, while you probably want to keep it a little more toned down with your colleagues (even if your work BFF is in the mix).
-And when it comes to the kids, you need to focus on a longer game and nothing that will induce tears, obviously.
-Scroll down to see our favorite holiday gift exchange ideas worth trying this year.
-Now all you’ll need to do is go shopping.
+Since the holidays call for all different types of parties and gatherings, we decided to cover our bases with suggestions for everyone, from family and friends, to co-workers, to the little ones.
+A good rule of thumb: You can obviously get a little more inventive (or competitive) with those closest to you, but you probably want to keep it a little more toned down with your colleagues (even if your work BFF is in the mix.)
+And when it comes to the kids, you need to focus on a longer game, and nothing that will induce tears, obviously.

 The Themed Exchange